VITA last update May 19, 2024

 CREATIVE AND SCHOLARLY ACTIVITY

 AN ANALYSIS OF RURAL MANPOWER MIGRATION PATTERNS IN THE SOUTH PLAINS REGION OF TEXAS, published in the National Technical Information Service (PB 188048), 1970.
 This research was funded by a $6500 grant awarded by the Office of Manpower Policy, Evaluation and Research of the U.S. Department of Labor pursuant to the provisions of the Manpower Development and Training Act of 1964.
-Summaries of the dissertation were published in MANPOWER (1970) and MANPOWER RESEARCH PROJECTS (1970), U.S. Department of Labor, still available free from Texas Tech University by clicking on the title highlighted in blue above.
+Summaries of the dissertation were published in MANPOWER (1970) and MANPOWER RESEARCH PROJECTS (1970), U.S. Department of Labor.
+The full dissertation is still available free from Texas Tech University by clicking on the title highlighted in blue above

 “The Process of Environmental Structuring–A General Perspective,” THE BUSINESS SYMPOSIUM, Texas Tech University, 1:1, 1969